How To Help Senior Citizens to Move

 Packing and Moving Fragile Items

-Whether you are moving yourself or hiring a professional moving company, it is important to know which items you are not allowed to pack and move with you.
-There are safety guidelines you should follow to keep everything safe while your goods being transported.
+Whether moving yourself or hiring a professional moving company, it is important to know which items you are not allowed to pack and move with you.
+There are safety guidelines you should follow to keep everything safe while your goods are being transported.

 Items Not to Pack When Moving

-It is never too soon to prepare for a move.
+Preparing for a move is never too soon.
 Setting a timetable checklist can help you to schedule what needs to be done and when.
-Checklists will vary from home to home, but there are basic points to keep in mind.
+Checklists will vary from home to home, but there are basic points to remember.

 Moving Checklist